-3.2 New and revised Standards that are effective for annual periods beginning on or after 1 January 20153
+3.2 New and revised Standards that are effective for annual periods beginning on or after 1 January 2014

-A number of new and revised standards became effective for the first time to annual periods beginning on or after 1 January 2015.
-Information on the more significant standard(s) is presented below.
+A number of new and revised Standards are effective for annual periods beginning on or after 1 July 2014.
+Information on these new Standards is presented below.